JWhitleyWork/CR10SmartUpgrades/Instructions/ReplaceWifiBoxWithRpi.md

     - At this point, see the Optional Steps below if you want to add a camera or touch screen.
 14. Re-attach the bottom plate on the printer and turn it right-side-up.
 15. Connect an Ethernet cable between the port on the side of the printer and your local network switch or router.
+16. Connect the power cable, turn on the switch, and hold the power button for 2+ seconds.
+17. Your local network likely uses DHCP and OctoPi defaults to getting a DHCP address.
+You will need to check your router or DHCP server to find the new IP address on the network.
+18. Connect to the web interface for OctoPrint at http://<rpi_ip>/.

 ## Optional Steps
 - [Install Raspberry Pi Camera](https://github.com/JWhitleyWork/CR10SmartUpgrades/blob/main/Instructions/InstallRaspberryPiCamera.md)